shenzhun/creating-enron-spam-corpus-from-raw-data/README.md

 3. create new pre/ directory and sub directories

-4. put processed fils into them
+4. put processed fils into pre/